-The Hyperion deposit is located in the highly prospective, but underexplored area situated between the Groundrush gold deposit and the Crusade gold deposit (see Figure 1), both of which are part of the neighbouring Central Tanami Joint Venture Project that is held jointly between Northern Star Resources Ltd (ASX:NST) and Tanami Gold NL (ASX:TAM).
+The Hyperion deposit is located in the highly prospective, but underexplored area situated between the Groundrush and Crusade gold deposits (Figure 1), both of which are part of the neighbouring Central Tanami Project Joint Venture between Northern Star Resources Limited (ASX:NST) and Tanami Gold NL (ASX:TAM).
 Hyperion is also located around 25kms to the south of Prodigy Gold's wholly owned Tregony deposit (Figure 1).
 Hyperion and Tregony are key pillars of Prodigy Gold's project portfolio and the focus of the Company's current exploration activities.